Rivers and Clean Water

 From the thrilling whitewater of rivers like the Rogue and Clackamas to the serene beauty of the Klamath Basin wetlands, Oregon’s waters are an important part of what makes our state a special place to live, work and raise a family.

 Pristine watersheds are vital for fish, wildlife and humans.
-Salmon, trout and steelhead need cool, clear streams and rivers for spawning, wildlife depends on our wetlands, rivers and lakes for vital habitat and sources of food, while people in communities across the state depend on forest watersheds for pure drinking water.
+Salmon, trout and steelhead need cool, clear streams and rivers for spawning, abd wildlife depend on our wetlands, rivers and lakes for vital habitat and sources of food, and our friends, family, and neighbors in communities across the state depend on forest watersheds for pure drinking water.

-Oregon Wild has worked for more than 30 years to protect our state's Oregon’s rivers, lakes and wetlands from dam building, reckless logging and runaway development.
-From our winning campaign to protect Portland's drinking water from logging to our current work to restore balance to the Klamath Basin, Oregon Wild is the leading voice for common-sense conservation of our waters and the fish and wildlife that call them home.
+Oregon Wild has worked for decades to protect our state's rivers, lakes and wetlands from dam building, reckless logging, mining, and runaway development.
+From our winning campaign to protect Portland's drinking water from logging, to the River Democracy Act, to our ongoing work to restore balance to the Klamath Basin and protect Oregon's waterways from the damage incurred by suction dredge mining, Oregon Wild is the leading voice for common-sense conservation of our waters and the fish and wildlife that call them home.

 Click on the links below to find out more about our important work: